mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 Now, navigate to <a>https://circleci.com</a> and signup.
 You can also select `Start with github` option.

 Go to add project section.
 Be sure that your github account is selected in the dropdown on the top-left of the page.
-You can click the `Set Up Project` button next the project that you want to select.
+You can click the `Set Up Project` button next to the project that you want to select.

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/circleci/circleci-select-project.png"
      alt="Select project"
-     style="float: left; margin-right: 10px;" />
+     style="float: left; margin-right: 10px; margin-bottom: 10px;" />

 In the next page, you will see circleci will try to offer you a config.yml file and instructions to add the file to your project (that's why circleci is the man).